 Do you hold ayahuasca ceremonies at Casa Arkaana?

 Yes.
 Casa Arkaana has hosted plant medicine ceremonies for years — held by experienced facilitators who carry their own lineages and protocols.
 We provide the sanctuary and logistical support.
 The ceremonial work is led entirely by the facilitator and their team.
-Asdru and Maja have been in personal relationship with the Shipibo-Mahua lineage for 11 years.
+Asdru and Maja have been dieting with master plants for 11 years, in relationship with the Shipibo-Conibo tradition.

 Who leads the plant medicine retreats?